cultureandempire/cultureandempire.github.io/cande.md

 The defining feature of the Para-state, apart from their belief that B-movies are honest-to-god documentaries, is their inability to connect with the majority.
 Spend a weekend in a luxury hotel, all costs paid, and you will feel superior to the bellhop.
 Be born into a life of privilege, where luxury hotels are for the poor and outcast, and you will know to the core of your being that you are a god walking among mortals.
 And gods answer to no one, except perhaps higher gods.

 Follow the money.
-On the one hand, you have a political elite who convinced the world is about to end if they don't take drastic action soon.
-On the other hand, you have a military-industrial complex not so keen on retirement and a 75% cut in wages.
+On the one hand, you have a political elite who are convinced the world is about to end if they don't take drastic action soon.
+On the other hand, you have a military-industrial complex not so keen on retirement and a 75% cut in income.
 And on the third hand, you have a compliant public with savings, pensions, and a shockingly innocent trust in their rulers.

 So a terrorist threat created and pumped up entirely to satisfy a paranoid elite's need for an external threat is not far-fetched.
-It's actually one of the simplest plausible explanations for the whole circus.
+It is one of the simplest plausible explanations for the whole circus.
 It's exactly what I'd do, if I were an ex-CIA officer.
-And according to people who know me, I'm only moderately evil.
 A possible flaw in this reasoning is that it assumes a certain level of competence I'm not sure our intelligence services possess.
 Still, Iran-Contra shows that real conspiracies do happen in our governments.

 ## The Ring of Steel